Fhong10/flhong03.github-io/_publications/semiconductor-physics.md

      alt="Mdevice"
      style="max-width: 420px; width: 100%; height: auto; display: block; margin: 0 0 12px 0;">

-We shined the laser on the device to excite electrons, creating excitons.
-By measuring reflectivity, they could see specific peaks, telling how the material behaves optically.
+We shone a laser on the device to excite electrons, creating excitons.
+By measuring reflectivity, they observed specific peaks that reveal the material's optical behavior.

-Moreover, by chaning the voltages at top and bottom gate, we controlled density of electrons and holes and shift energy levels of materials.
-Through manipulation of voltage and observation of changes in laser spectrum, we can tune band alignment(shifting from Type 1 or Type 2 alignment)
+Moreover, by chaning the voltages at the top and bottom gates, we controlled the density of electrons and holes and shifted material's energy levels.
+Through this voltage manipulation and by observing changes in the laser spectrum, we were able to tune the band alignment(transitioning between Type I or Type II alignment)

 <img src="{{ '/images/Wdevice.png' | relative_url }}"
      alt="Wdevice"